Skip to main content

 1. Vision Encoder Selection

-This paper explores the application of Vision Transformers (ViTs) in vision encoders, particularly in handling patch features.
-In the ViT mechanism, an image is first split into patches, which are then processed by the Transformer model.
+In the ViT mechanism, images are first divided into multiple patches, which are then processed by a Transformer model.

 2. Text Encoder Selection

-The authors aimed to use text encoders before sending features to the fusion module.
-They explored using different language models such as BERT, RoBERTa, ELECTRA, ALBERT, and DeBERTa for text encoding.
-Additionally, they tried a simple word embedding lookup layer initialized from BERT embeddings.
+The authors aimed to process text features with a text encoder before sending them to the fusion module.
+They explored using different language models like BERT, RoBERTa, ELECTRA, ALBERT, and DeBERTa for text encoding.
+Additionally, they experimented with a simple word embedding lookup layer initialized with BERT’s embedding layer.

-Here are the architectures chosen by the authors:
+Below are the architectures selected by the authors:

 3. Multimodal Architecture